IP-CAM/Google-Tag-Manager-for-Opencart-v.3.x-/README.md

 5. Navigate to `Extensions > Extensions` and select `Analytics` from the `Choose the extension type` dropdown list.
 6. Locate the extension in the `Analytics` list and click the `Install` button.
 7. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.
+8. Navigate to `Extensions > Modifications`, select all your modifications and click the `Refresh` button to update the modification cache and apply the changes.

 ---